borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 snapshot somewhere in `/run/user/1000/borgmatic/zfs_snapshots/` to perform the backup.

+<span class="minilink minilink-addedin">New in version 1.9.4</span> borgmatic
+is smart enough to look at the parent (and grandparent, etc.) directories of each of your `source_directories` to discover any datasets.
+For instance, let's say you add `/var/log` and `/var/lib` to your source directories, but `/var` is a dataset. borgmatic will discover that and snapshot `/var` accordingly.
+This also works even with nested datasets; borgmatic selects the dataset that's the "closest" parent to your source directories.

 <span class="minilink minilink-addedin">With Borg version 1.2 and
 earlier</span>Snapshotted files are instead stored at a path dependent on the [runtime